-- the interest paid times the percentage of the entity's capital that has been used to acquire residential rental property, or - your share of the entity's calculated net residential income.
+- the deductible interest under the interest limitation rules multiplied by the percentage of the entity's capital used to acquire residential rental property, or - your share of the entity's calculated net residential income.

 Any excess amounts of interest expenditure are carried forward to later income years.